getsentry/sentry-docs/src/collections/_documentation/server/config.md

 : Declared in `config.yml`.

-  Your Github App's Client ID.
+  Your GitHub App's Client ID.

 `github-app.client-secret`

 : Declared in `config.yml`.

-  Your Github App's Client Secret.
+  Your GitHub App's Client Secret.